Monnify/Monnify-Nodejs-lib/README.md

 ---

 #### Technologies
-This library was built and tested with node(version 16.14), but should also work for other version.
+This library was built and tested with node(version 16.14), but should also work for other versions.

 - axios
 - crypto